paboAYUSHI/90daysOfCODE/README.md

 We traverse a circular singly linked list until we reach the same node where we started.
 The circular singly liked list has no beginning and no ending.
 There is no null value present in the next part of any of the nodes.
 Circular linked list are mostly used in task maintenance in operating systems.
 There are many examples where circular linked list are being used in computer science including browser surfing where a record of pages visited in the past by the user

+operation on circular doubly linked list insertion at the end and at the beg